 Caleb has a degree in mechanical engineering and has been with CellScale since the beginning.
 As with most companies in the early days, this means he has filled almost every role at one time or another.
 These days he still helps out in many areas, but he spends most of his time on new product development, sales, and marketing activities.

 Matt has a degree in biological engineering and joined the CellScale team in 2013.
 Matt is the first point of contact for customer training and support with CellScale.
 Matt is a patient teacher and a tenacious problem solver who is truly dedicated to making sure our customers have great success with our products.
+He’s living the Canadian dream with a wife, boy, girl and a shih tzu.

 We are a dynamic and creative biotechnology company offering opportunities for growth and advancement.
 We are always looking for passionate and talented people to join our team.
 Email us at [email protected] to find out more.